 Basic guideline for Alchemy or Enchanting is to first discover all herb traits and rune translations, and make at least one of every glyph and potion.
 Blacksmiths, Woodworkers and Clothiers should craft higher level and/or higher quality items since they give more IP, but always keep in mind the resources required to craft those items.

 I honestly hope this article helped explain professions and the crafting system in Elder Scrolls Online.
-It enables a great deal of customization but also allows you to create amazing items perfect for your character.
+It enables a great deal of variety but also allows you to create items customized for your character and play style.
 The barriers (research times) make sure you need to invest a decent amount of time to be able to get to the best items.
 Not only that but you’ll also need to spend skill points in crafting skill lines to be able to use higher level materials.
-Even though the best crafted gear has Veteran Rank requirements and materials you can only gain from high level zones, this ensures crafting is highly relevant even in endgame.
+Even though the best crafted gear has high costs and requires materials you can only gain from high level zones, this ensures crafting is highly relevant even in endgame.